If I haven’t already said this to you yet, Happy New Year!

 #25.
 Focus more on creating great content, and less on trying to make money.

-The problem with so many bloggers these days is that they’re obsessed with making money, money, money.
+The problem with some bloggers these days is that they’re obsessed with making money, money, money.

-I see that kind of shit on Facebook everyday, some blogger ranting on about how to make X amount doing this, doing that, selling this, that and the other online, blah, blah, blah.
+You see that kind of trash on social media every day, some guru in a video ranting on about how to make X amount of money doing this, that, and the other, blah, blah, blah.

 Focus more on creating content that will blow everything else out of the water.

-Create content that will build you trust, reputation, authority and eventually the money WILL come.
+Create content that will help you earn your readers trust, give your blog a good reputation, increase authority and eventually the money WILL come.

 Be strategic with your blog monetization, not every single post you put out has to be monetized.